Cyclin-dependent kinase 5: Cancer

+Cdk5 promotes angiogenesis by remodelling the actin cytoskeleton via Rac1, a signaling GTPase.
+It may also regulate the formation of lamellipodia, which are membrane protrusions involved in cell migration.

+Cdk5 phosphorylation and activation of presenilin stimulates NICD (Notch intracellular domain).
+As a consequence, Notch-dependent signalling, a key angiogenesis-promoting pathway, is activated.

 A possible cancer treatment could consist in targeting Cdk5 and avoiding its binding to its activators and substrates.

 In recent studies, about radiation therapy in patients with large cell lung cancer, it has been found that CDK5 depletion diminishes lung cancer development and radiation resistance in vitro and in vivo.
 It was demonstrated that a decrease in Cdk5 reduced the expression of TAZ, a component of the Hypothalamus pathway.
 As a result, this loss mitigates the signal activation from the Hypothalamus.
 Consequently, Cdk5 can be treated as a target to fight lung cancer.

 History

 CDK5 was originally named NCLK (Neuronal CDC2-Like Kinase) due to its similar phosphorylation motif.
 CDK5 in combination with an activator was also referred to as Tau Protein Kinase II.
 Furthermore, Cdk5 has been reported to be involved in T cell activation and play an important role in development of autoimmune disorders, such as multiple sclerosis.